Jimmy-Lee/ContainerCell/README.md

 ## What is this?

 A view may appear on its own, or put inside container like UITableViewCell.
-When you want to reuse your View without creating a dedicated UITableView subclass, you can do this with ContainerCell.
+When you want to reuse your View without creating a dedicated UITableViewCell subclass, you can do this with ContainerCell.

 Now it offers wrapping UIView/UIViewController inside UITableViewCell